golang/proposal/design/6282-table-data.md

 ## Open issues
 Since this was originally proposed, a few issues have come to light.

-1. It seems Go would want to add tables of any size.
-The proposal was designed with this as a future outcome and can easily be modified.
-There are no significant changes in the proposal in the higher-dimensional extension.
-2. Given the desire for 'all-at-once' changes rather than incremental changes (which was the belief at the time of writing), it's worth thinking about down-slicing.
+1. Given the desire for 'all-at-once' changes rather than incremental changes (which was the belief at the time of writing), it's worth thinking about down-slicing.
 This would likely be option 1 in the non-goals.
-3. In the discussion, it was mentioned that adding a TableHeader is a bad idea.
+2. In the discussion, it was mentioned that adding a TableHeader is a bad idea.
 This can be removed from the proposal, but some other mechanism should be added that allows data in tables to be passed to C.